EstelFont/Mode_Water_Arabian_Sea/README.md

 ## Data availability and supplementary software:
 The Argo data used in this study is available by the International Argo Program and the national programs contributing to it for the domain 40–80 °E, -5–30 °N and between 2000-2023 (Argo, 2023).
-The MOM4p1-TOPAZ potential temperature, salinity, and oxygen data used in this study for the of the upper 250m and domain 35-80 °E, 0-30 °N,  are available from Zenodo (Font & Vinaychandran, 2025).
+The MOM4p1-TOPAZ potential temperature, salinity, and oxygen data used in this study for the upper 250m and domain 35-80 °E, 0-30 °N, are available from Zenodo (Font & Vinaychandran, 2025).
 Bathymetry data is available by GEBCOCompilation Group (GEBCO, 2023).

 ## References of data and other software: